 Archival presentations: Students view materials from the university's Archives and Special Collections and learn about the importance of research using primary source materials.

 Individual research consultations: Research librarians advise students, staff, or faculty on research projects.
-Contact the Research Help Desk for a referral, or contact the appropriate subject librarian.
+Contact the Research Help service for a referral, or contact the appropriate subject librarian.